Discretionary Support

 You may be able to get help towards short-term living expenses or household items.

-Help with money for short-term living expenses or household items
+Financial help for short-term living expenses or household items

 If you are in an extreme or exceptional situation or you are in a crisis you can apply for help from Discretionary Support.
 Depending on your personal circumstances, you could be offered either an interest-free loan or a grant that you would not have to pay back.